jGleitz/testfiles/README.md

 For example, the first generated file from the example above might have the path `<test file directory>/[ExampleSpek]/[using test files]/[generates file names]/test-162363182`.

-If a file name is provided, the name must not be wrapped in angle brackets; i.e. either not start with `[` or not end with `]`.
+If a file name is provided, the name must not be wrapped in angle brackets.